rileymcaz/assignments/PM4.md

 [https://classroom.github.com/a/H7dTL7sv](https://classroom.github.com/a/H7dTL7sv).
 At the time of submission, it should contain a text file named `PM4-evaluations.txt.` The file should have the content described under Individual Evaluations below.
-This is the same format used in PM3.
-The notes on how you may want to distribute the work are different.
+This is a similar format used in PM3 with one change.
+See bolded comments below.
+Also, the notes on how you may want to distribute the work are different.

 ### Conducting the Evaluations